 The District was established in 1939 as a result of increased development in the East Palo Alto area.
-The initial sewer lines were installed as a WPA project.
+The enabling legislation of the District is the Sanitary District Act of 1923 (Health and Safety Code section 6400 et seq.), The initial sewer lines were installed as a WPA project.
 Construction began after the treatment contract with the City of Palo Alto was signed in 1940 and District facilities were put into operation on September 8, 1942.

 The District is governed by a five-member Board of Directors, elected by the registered voters residing within the District.
 The Board establishes the operating policies of the District; District employees carry out those policies on a day-to-day basis.

 District employees consist of the General Manager, who is responsible for the administration of all District business, and necessary support staff with office and/or field responsibilities.